 Children’s mental health: what it is and why it matters

 Good mental health is an important part of healthy child development.
-It helps children build positive social, emotional, behaviour, thinking and communication skills.
-It also lays the foundation for better mental health and wellbeing later in life.
+It helps children to:

 Relationships and good mental health for children